-The half day program of MIM 2016 starting early afternoon will accommodate oral presentations of 15min and 5min questions by audience in each of its sections.
+The half day program of MIM 2017 starting early afternoon will accommodate oral presentations of 15min and 5min questions by audience in each of its sections.
 Graduate and undergraduate presentations will be recognized with certificates and may be eligible for monetary awards.
-MIM 2016 Plenary Lecture, “Everybody Learns Russian Organic Chemistry”, will be delivered by Prof. David E. Lewis of the University of Wisconsin – Eau Claire.
+MIM 2017 will also include a Plenary Lecture, followed by dinner buffet.

 Submission of abstracts is now open.
 The registration is free for this event.
 Please limit your abstract to 250 words and include names and affiliations of all authors.
 Abstracts should be submitted through the online submission system; http://goo.gl/forms/EQCo7TRkXC.
 The deadline for submission is Feb.
 28th.
 For further information please contact Dr. David Ball, Chair - Department of Chemistry, Cleveland State University at email@example.com.